All projects below that are marked with an asterisk (*) were related to my university course and as such I can't publicly share the source

 Fast forward, and it is safe to say that Rust has become my favourite programming language.
 Despite its steep learning curve, Rust has really scratched that low level itch for me, and now every personal project is a Rust project.

-That's not to say I'm anything more than an experienced novice or an intermediate Rustacean, I am still incredibly nervous in Rust when it comes to multi-threading/async and unsafe.
-Those are my programmer insecurities right now, and I want to work on them because they're incredibly annoying to have.
-I've started work on Overseer as a useful project that's going to get me over my fear of async
+That's not to say I'm anything more than an intermediate Rustacean, I am still treading into the unknown when it comes to procedural macros and unsafe.
+Those are my programmer insecurities right now, and I want to work on them because they're incredibly annoying to have

 My Rust projects:

-imbd-id- a small program to get IMDb IDs from a movie/show name with an easy-to-use commandline interface, also availabe on crates.io
+imbd-id- a small program to get IMDb IDs from a movie/show name with an easy-to-use commandline interface, also available on crates.io

 portmanteau- a library to create portmanteaus of words, available on crates.io